LauraAmabili/DigitalForensics/MLforFraudDetection.md

 final result of cluster technique is a label dataset (final data is a cluster to which each single labelbelong ??)-> use the output of the unsupervised (cluster)and train a supervised on the basis og the label of the cluster technique
 -> interpret the result!

-# Predective analytics for fraud detection
+## PREDICTIVE ANALYTICS FOR FRAUD DETECTION

-(fraud lezione 5 )
+The aim is to build an analytical model predicting a target measure of interest (fraud lezione 5 )

-unsupervised learning techinque can generate new knowledge, i have to find a way to evaualte the result Second main category we have labels, called target variable not to model average/norm ma to directly predict the variable you have available, you exploit the target. you train your system by making it learn if the target is a particular variable or another
+unsupervised learning techinque can generate new knowledge, i have to find a way to evaualte the result Second main category

+we have labels, called **target variable**

+not to model average/norm ma to directly predict the variable you have available, you exploit the target. you train your system by making it learn if the target is a particular variable or another

--regression
+#### regression

-In the case of a continuour target variable( it can change ex amount / timestamp) time of amount of the next fraudolent transaction
+In the case of a continuous target variable( it can change ex amount / timestamp) time of amount of the next fraudolent transaction varies along a predefined interval

--classification
+#### classification

 we have a categorical target, can be binary or multiclass(we want do discern the different categories of fraud transactions)

-depending on the type of target variable you are predicting

-we are gonna focus on the binary
+depending on the type of target variable you are predicting we are gonna focus on the binary

+**Target variable definition**

 Usually the target variable is hard to obtain the quality of the final output depends on the quality of the lable we provide main problem of applying supervised learning techniques?
--we have few samples and in between them there are trans that are interesting ( nit really fraudolent), we have noise
+-we have few samples and in between them there are transations that are interesting ( not really fraudolent), we have noise

-A system cannot be based only on supervised learning we don't have enough data to model our system, this is why they are used together in an active learning system
-deploung: COMPLEX ANALYTICAL MODELING EXERCISE
+A system cannot be based only on supervised learning we don't have enough data to model our system, this is why they are used together in an active learning system COMPLEX ANALYTICAL MODELING EXERCISE

 defining the target and understand which is the best model that fit the target variable we want to predict

+### linear regression
-one of the most usual solution to undestand if we are capable to predit a continuous target variable -> linear regression model the target variable as a linear combination of the input of your system, weight the single input combine the input of your system in order to provide a linear combinatin we do this obtimazing a property minimize the so called squared error function build your linear regression model, compute/predict the target variable and THEN you select the values of the parameter to minimize the error of the prediction
+one of the most usual solution to understand if we are capable to predit a continuous target variable
+model the target variable as a linear combination of the input of your system, weight the single input combine the input of your system in order to provide a linear combinatin we do this obtimazing a property minimize the so called **squared error function** build your linear regression model, compute/predict the target variable and THEN you select the values of the parameter to minimize the error of the prediction

 how you obtain the weights by minimizing

-graophical: finding a linear relation that minimized the sum of all error squares between the duistribution of your point and the line you are modelling trying to find the best line that allows you to predict the best value of the distribution you are trying to predict
+graphical: finding a linear relation that minimized the sum of all error squares between the distribution of your point and the line you are modelling trying to find the best line that allows you to predict the best value of the distribution you are trying to predict

-goal: fin the best fitting line that allows you to predict the next value/amount of a transaction
+goal: fin the best fitting line that allows you to predict the next value/amount of a transaction find the best fit line that can accurately predict the output for the continuous dependent variable with the help of independent variables.

-if you try to apply it on NON continuous variable you can have some problems transform your line in a x score or a sigmoid ?? ypu want to bound between between 0,1 -> probability! bounding function? logistic regression ?
+if you try to apply it on NON continuous variable you can have some problems transform your line in a x score or a sigmoid ?? ypu want to bound between between 0,1 -> probability!

+We pass the weighted sum of inputs through an activation function that can map values in between 0 and 1.
+Such activation function is known as sigmoid function and the curve obtained is called as sigmoid curve or S-curve.

+bounding function?
+logistic regression ?

 "Logistic regression estimates the probability of an event occurring, such as voted or didn't vote, based on a given dataset of independent variables.
 Since the outcome is a probability, the dependent variable is bounded between 0 and 1." best line that separetes class 1 and class 2

+Linear and logistic regression can be used for variable selection.
+#### Linear regression
+Predicting the **continuous** dependent variable with independent variables.
+Find the best fit line to
+ -predict the output for the continuous dependentvariable.
+ -finds the linear relationship between dependent variable and independent variable.
+Based on Ordinary least squares
+**Output** : continuous values

+#### Logistic regression
+Predict the **categorical** dependent variable with independent variables.
+It estimates a linear decision boundary to separate both classes.
+Based on the concept of Maximum Likelihood estimation.
+Used for
+○ Classification
+○ Regression
+○ where the probabilities is required.
+**Output**: between the 0 and 1.

-Linear and logistic regression can be used for variable selection. what about building a model on the basis of the target variable and exploit the grades that this model is assigning to each single feature to undestabnd which are the variable ^^ more to the final variable this can be done with all the supervised method that are undestandable
+what about building a model on the basis of the target variable and exploit the grades that this model is assigning to each single feature to undestabnd which are the variable ^^ more to the final variable this can be done with all the supervised method that are undestandable